 Another excellent coffee shop and roaster is Papa Palheta.
 It’s a larger and more commercial place with big terrace and and an interesting counter conception.
 The bar is a circuit and the guests can sit anywhere around it.
 Papa Palheta has a separate cupping room where costumes can taste the various coffee beans they are selling.

 The Common Man Coffee Roasters is a popular coffee shop and roaster in the central business district.
 It’s their mission to serve excellent coffee and food to common people and they are doing a great job.
 The Common Man is usually busy, especially around lunch time.
 The place is fast-paced and dynamic like the metropolis Singapore itself.
 The interior design is unusual and shows a lot of imagination and depth.
 A colorful wooden rooster is standing on a large communal table as a focal point.
-Symbolism is a significant aspect in traditional Chinese feng shui.
+Symbolism is a significant aspect of traditional Chinese feng shui.
 The rooster drives away negative energy, especially when its mouth open.
-The Common Man’s rooster is bright and colourful and its mouth is wide open!
+The Common Man’s rooster is bright and colorful and its mouth is wide open!
 The same company has another location in Singapore called Forty Hands.
 It’s located in a less crowded residential area.

-Other really good coffee spot is also Populus coffee & food co.
+Another really good coffee spot is also Populus coffee & food co.
 The store has a nice modern design and good own roasted coffee.

 One more exceptional coffee shop and roaster is Oriole Coffee.
 The coffee shop is located within a shopping center and very popular among locals.
 But not as well known internationally.
 Their coffee brews are one of the best I had in Singapore.
-Locals enjoy their special coffee cocktail ‘Lemonica’, a citrus based Flat White.
+Locals enjoy their special coffee cocktail ‘Lemonica’, a citrus-based Flat White.